 Early excavations showed that the Romans erected a huge flight of steps up the hill, which is no longer visible.
 But there is at least one relic of the Roman times that can still be seen on Steep Hill today.

-Inside number 44 Steep Hill, occupied until recently by Lottie’s Atik & Shoe Room (which has now moved next door), you will find the remnants of the eastern carriageway of the upper south gate marking the old Roman city limits.
+Inside number 44 Steep Hill, which is currently occupied by Fairy Godmother’s Beauty Room, you will find the remnants of the eastern carriageway of the upper south gate marking the old Roman city limits.
 A set of stones in the brickwork of the building opposite, to the left of Pimento vegetarian café, is a relic of the western carriageway.

 Steep Hill Lincoln shops